EA Sports MMA: Game launch and reception

 EA Sports MMA launched on October 19, 2010, with a public launch party for fans and media.
 At the gatherings, UFC Hall of Fame fighter Randy Couture and former Pride champion Fedor Emelianenko, both of whom grace the cover of the game, finally got the opportunity to fight each other, albeit via their video gamer personas.
 Fedor went on to win via TKO in the game.

 Initial reviews have been positive with Metacritic giving the Xbox 360 version a score of 79% after 55 reviews (78% after 42 reviews for the PS3 version) and Game Rankings giving the Xbox360 version a score of 80.5% after 39 reviews (78.2% after 25 reviews for the PS3 Version).
 While EA Sports MMA remains a critical success thus far, it hasn't had the same success financially.
 According to a Cowen & Company analyst, sales of EA Sports MMA have been poor, with analyst Doug Creutz saying it's “more or less dead on arrival at retail".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated EA Sports MMA for "Fighting Game of the Year".